Distributed Learning with Dependent Samples: Introduction

+$\bullet$ {\it Experiments:} We conduct both toy simulations and real data experiments to verify our theoretical assertions via exhibiting the excellent learning performance of DKRR in learning distributively stored time series.
+We find that DKRR can essentially improve the learning performance for running KRR with data subset stored on arbitrary local machine.
+Furthermore, if the number of machines is not so large, DKRR performs similarly as running KRR on the whole data.
+These findings numerically illustrate the power of distributed learning in tackling distributively stored non i.i.d. data.

 The rest of the paper is organized as follows.
-In the next section, we present distributed kernel ridge regression for tackling distributively stored strong mixing sequences.
-In Section \ref{Sec:Main-Results}, we give main results of the paper, which includes optimal learning rates for KRR and DKRR.
-In Section \ref{Sec:Related-work}, we compare our results with some related work and present some comparisons.
-In Section \ref{Sec:tools}, we introduce the main tools for analysis and provide a novel error decomposition for distributed learning with strong mixing data.
-In the last section, we prove our results.
+In the next section, we present distributed kernel ridge regression for distributively stored strong mixing sequences.
+In Section \ref{Sec:Main-Results}, we give main results of the paper, including optimal learning rates for KRR and DKRR.
+In Section \ref{Sec.Experiments}, we conduct numerical experiments to verify our theoretical assertions.
+In Section \ref{Sec:tools}, we introduce the main tools for analysis.
+We prove our results in the last section.